 Public housing is distributed to families of weak financial standing in the form of leasing.
 Families of weak financial standing are defined as those whose household income falls beneath the legally stipulated level.

 Home Ownership Scheme Housing

-Under Law No. 10/2011 of 1 October 2011, the construction of Home Ownership Scheme Housing is led by the Government and executed by the Housing Bureau or other public authorities appointed by the Chief Executive.
+Under Law No. 10/2011 - “The Home-Ownership Scheme Housing Law” amended by Law No. 11/2015, the construction of Home-Ownership Scheme Housing is led by the Government and executed by the Housing Bureau or other public authorities appointed by the Chief Executive.

 The rationale for building Home-Ownership Scheme Housing is: 1.
 To assist Macao residents of a particular income level and financial situation to meet their housing needs; 2. to promote housing supply that suits the practical needs and purchasing power of Macao residents.

 According to the laws and regulations of the Home-Ownership Scheme, the Housing Bureau is empowered to monitor and supervise the operation of Home-Ownership Scheme Housing, including building maintenance and property management.
 In accordance with relevant laws, the Bureau can impose penalties on tenants or management entities that violate its regulations.
 The Housing Bureau also assists owners of Home-Ownership Scheme Housing units with the setting up of management committees and provides technical resolution of disputes involving building management.

 The Housing Bureau also keeps abreast of all necessary renovation and improvement works for public housing.
 In addition to the public facilities of housing estates, it strives to improve indoor facilities in order to improve the living conditions of its tenants, particularly for the elderly living alone.